platomav/MCExtractor/README.md

 - Ability to check for MC Extractor and/or DB updates on demand
 - Ability to analyze multiple files by drag & drop or by input path
 - Ability to ignore extracted duplicates based on name and contents
+- Ability to automatically scan for newer MC Extractor & Database releases
 - Reports all microcodes which are not found at the Microcode Repositories
 - Features command line parameters to enhance functionality & assist research
 - Features user friendly messages & proper handling of unexpected code errors